ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 Updating ``module_utils``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 If any of your custom modules use a custom module utility, once you migrate to a collection you cannot address the module utility in the top level ``ansible.module_utils`` Python namespace.
-Ansible does not merge content from collections into the the Ansible internal Python namespace.
+Ansible does not merge content from collections into the Ansible internal Python namespace.
 Update any Python import statements that refer to custom module utilities when you migrate your custom content to collections.
 See :ref:`module_utils in collections <collection_module_utils>` for more details.

 When coding with ``module_utils`` in a collection, the Python import statement needs to take into account the :abbr:`FQCN (Fully Qualified Collection Name)` along with the ``ansible_collections`` convention.
 The resulting Python import looks similar to the following example: